ranran-shen/ranran-shen.github.io/_pages/about.md

 # 🦕 Special Links
-- Here is the link to the homepage of my boyfriend: [Zhaoyi (Joey) Li](https://zhaoyi-li21.github.io/).
+- Here is the link to the homepage of my boyfriend: [Zhaoyi Li](https://zhaoyi-li21.github.io/).